Bob Ives: Life and career

 In 1983, he ran unsuccessfully in a by-election for East Yarra Province in the Victorian Legislative Council.
 In 1985, he stood for election in the Council province of Nunawading.
 At the end of counting, Ives and the Liberal candidate, Rosemary Varty, were tied.
 Ives was declared the winner on the casting vote of the returning officer, who drew Ives’ name from a hat.
 The result was particularly important because the outcome decided control of the Legislative Council.
 However, before Ives could take his seat, the result was voided by a Court of Disputed Returns, on the basis that 44 votes had been incorrectly excluded from the count, and the court ordered a by-election, which Varty won.

-Ives was elected for Eumemmerring Province in 1988, serving until his defeat in 1996.
+He was elected for Eumemmerring Province in 1988, serving until his defeat in 1996.
 During that time, he served on numerous committees but never left the back bench.

+Ives died on 20 August 2026, at the age of 87.